Prag8855/aab/content/guides/german-health-insurance.md

 ### What public insurance covers

 Public health insurance covers **all necessary healthcare**.
 Important treatments and medical prescriptions are always covered.
-There is a small deductible (5€ to 10€ per month) for some prescriptions.
-There is no other deductible.
+There is a small deductible for some prescriptions: 5€ to 10€ per prescription.[^70] There is no other deductible.
 There is no coverage limit.

 When you go to the doctor, you give your insurance card, and they charge your *[[Krankenkasse]]* directly.
 If a treatment is not covered, you know before you start.
 There are no surprise costs.